apache/spark/docs/graphx-programming-guide.md

 <a name="property_graph"></a>

 The [property graph](api/graphx/index.html#org.apache.spark.graphx.Graph) is a directed multigraph graph with user defined objects attached to each vertex and edge.
-As a multigraph it is possible for multiple edges to have the same source and destination vertex.
-This can be useful when there are multiple relationships between the same vertices.
+A directed multigraph is a directed graph with potentially multiple parallel edges sharing the same source and destination vertex.
+The ability to support parallel edges simplifies modeling scenarios where there can be multiple relationships (e.g., co-worker and friend) between the same vertices.
+Note, however there can only be one instance of each vertex.

 Like RDDs, property graphs are immutable, distributed, and fault-tolerant.
 Vertices are keyed by their vertex identifier (`VertexId`) which is a unique 64-bit long.
 Similarly, edges have corresponding source and destination vertex identifiers.
-Unlike other systems, GraphX does not impose any ordering or constraints on the vertex identifiers.
+GraphX does not impose any ordering or constraints on the vertex identifiers.

 The property graph is parameterized over the vertex `VD` and edge `ED` types.
 These are the types of the objects associated with each vertex and edge respectively.
 In some cases it can be desirable